ShaneSeeley28/CMPT308N-113_Contact_Management_System_DataBros/README.md

-This folder contains the code and documentation for the application, if you would like to see images of the application please check out the doc file.
+This folder contains the code and documentation for the application, if you would like to see images of the application please check out the pdf file and scroll down.